gzqx/GetRelativePath.vim/README.md

 # GetRelativePath

 # Purpose
 A small plugin to replace the absolute path under cursor with relative path.
-This can be useful when syncing directories between multiple devices (vimiki+syncthing for example).
+This can be useful when syncing directories between multiple devices (vimwiki+syncthing for example).

 Only contains one command:
 ```